Tomatoes Represent A Small Subset Of Food So Tomatoes Are

 Culinary Versatility Around the World

 Tomatoes represent a small subset of food so tomatoes are incredibly versatile in global cuisine.
-Here's the thing — their flavor profile ranges from sweet to tangy, making them suitable for both raw and cooked applications.
-Also, in Mediterranean cuisine, tomatoes form the base of countless dishes, from Greek salads to Spanish paella.
+Their flavor profile ranges from sweet to tangy, making them suitable for both raw and cooked applications.
+In Mediterranean cuisine, tomatoes form the base of countless dishes, from Greek salads to Spanish paella.
 Italian cuisine relies heavily on tomatoes, with sauces like marinara and arrabbiata showcasing their versatility.

 The culinary applications of tomatoes are nearly endless: